Stability, NIP, and NSOP; Model Theoretic Properties of Formulas via Topological Properties of Function Spaces: NIP

-Fremlin's notation of an angelic topological space is as follows: a regular Hausdorff space X is {\em angelic} if (i) every relatively countably compact set is relatively compact, (ii) the closure of a relatively compact set is precisely the set of limits of its sequences.
-The following is the principal result of Bourgain, Fremlin and Talagrand (see \cite{BFT}, Theorem~3F).
+Fremlin's notion of an angelic topological space is as follows: a regular Hausdorff space X is {\em angelic} if (i) every relatively countably compact set in $X$ is relatively compact, (ii) the closure of a relatively compact set is precisely the set of limits of its sequences.
+The following is the principal result of \cite{BFT}.